ben-nakash/Drones-Obstacle-Avoidance-System/README.txt

 oas.take_control()

-If it returns True - the system is activated and need full control over the UAV If it returns False - no need to grant full control of the UAV to this system.
+If it returns True - the system is activated and need to gain full control over the UAV.
+If it returns False - no need to grant full control of the UAV to this system.

 -------------------------------------------------------------------------------